+The growth and evolution of Play It Forward has excited even Emily’s original intention.
 In its initial incarnation, Play It Forward had two key parts.
 The first was a walk relay for Emily’s own school community.
 With a school population of Kindergarten through 12th grade, Play It Forward was able to highlight the importance of staying active for kids of all ages.
 The second part was a campaign to collect new and gently used sporting equipment for a local elementary school in an underserved community.
 To register for the walk relay, donations of new or gently used sporting equipment were required.
 The choice of collecting equipment rather than a fee based registration for Play It Forward’s first event served to encourage students to be active while helping their community, which embodies many of the key values that are core to our ongoing mission.

 Since it’s original inception, Play It Forward has grown and is now working hands on with school and physical education departments to ensure that every gift of equipment directly responds to a schools specific needs.
 For that reason, donations and corporate sponsorships have proven to be the best way to support the organization because they allow Play It Forward the freedom to fulfill the wish lists of the schools they support.